alchemz/Unreal-Code-Optimization/Diagnose Unreal Build System Issues.md

 The reason for the "fail to generate the project files warning" issue, is because the 4.18 changes setting for the generate the files step.

 Solution: in BuildingEscape.uproject file, update the UnrealAssociation:4.12 to 4.18 or newer version

+- Warning: Failed to find object 'Class /Script/BuildEscape.BuildEscapeGameMode' Unreal 4.17 made the update for including header files to get better performance, so in the newer version, we need to include header files manually, such as include "BuildEscape.h", include "GameFramework/Actor.h"